HP Users Complain About 10-Minute Login Lag During 'Win 10 Update' - Slashdot

 And our imaging process sets a random password for the admin account and disables it.
 Because these are domain machines only and we want them to be secure.

-So now we have to hope we've got cached domain admin credentials on these boxes (since we starte
+So now we have to hope we've got cached domain admin credentials on these boxes (since we started Windows 10 deployments only recently, it seems like we do so far), unplug from the network, login with cached credentials, create an admin account, drop and rejoin, kill off the admin account, etc.

 Funny, not funny (Score:1)